travis-ci/docs-travis-ci-com/user/tutorial.md

 Read more about it: [BitBucket permissions used by Travis CI](/user/bb-oauth-scopes).

-## To get started with Travis CI using GitLab
+## Get started with Travis CI using GitLab

 <blockquote class="beta">
   <p>